DanjelPiDev/TES5-DynamicSpeedController/README.md

 > [![Download Latest Release](https://img.shields.io/github/v/release/DanjelPiDev/TES5-DynamicSpeedController)](https://github.com/DanjelPiDev/TES5-DynamicSpeedController/releases/latest)

-Tiny SKSE plugin that adjusts the player's SpeedMult dynamically (drawn/sneak/jog/sprint/combat) without an ESP and without MCM.
-All tuning is done via a simple JSON file.
+A small SKSE plugin that tweaks your SpeedMult and attack speed depending on what you're doing (drawn/sneak/jog/sprint/combat), now with optional NPC support and attack scaling by weapon weight & character size.
+No ESP, no MCM, just a DLL + JSON (plus SKSE menu integration).

 ## Features
-- Per-state speed deltas (Default, Jogging, Drawn, Sneak, Sprint)
+- Different movement speed values per state (Default, Jogging, Drawn, Sneak, Sprint)
-- Optional "no reduction while in combat"
+- Optional speed scaling for NPCs
+- Attack speed scaling based on weapon weight and player size
+- Option to skip reductions in combat
-- Toggle between two out-of-combat modes (e.g., Walk vs. Jog) via hotkey or user event
+- Toggle jogging mode via hotkey or user event (Default: "Shout" key)
-- Location-based modifiers, set different reductions or increases for specific locations or location types
+- Location-based modifiers for specific locations or location types
-- No ESP, no scripts, no MCM, just a DLL + JSON
+- Lightweight, no scripts, no save bloat
+- Fixes Skyrim’s diagonal movement speed boost

 ## Install
 1. Drop the DLL and *SpeedController.json* into your Data\SKSE\Plugins\ folder.
 2. Launch the game.
 The plugin auto-loads and applies settings.

+## How to Update
+1. Remember your SpeedController.json values (The values you are using), because the update reverts them.
+2. Drop the DLL and SpeedController.json into Data\SKSE\Plugins\
+3. Start the game, settings auto-load

 ## Usage
 - **Default Speed**: The plugin applies a base speed reduction when the player is out of combat with weapons sheathed.